infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

 Building on the previous example with unnecessary Observables, we will go one step further and try to eliminate the `ngOnChanges` lifecycle hook altogether.

 To do this, we have to understand how pipes work.
 Pipes can have multiple input values and one output value.
 Input values are mapped to the output value in the transformation method.
 Impure pipes will execute the transformation method on each change detection cycle.
-This is probably not optimal nor the desired behaviour in most situations.
+This is probably not optimal nor the desired behavior in most situations.
 On the other hand, pure pipes will execute the transformation method only if some of the input values change.
 All pipes are pure by default, and that is great!
-You can read more about pipes [here](https://angular.io/guide/pipes).
+You can read more about pipes [here](https://angular.dev/guide/pipes).

 We can not utilize the knowledge of pure pipes and update our component: